Abstracts and Poster Presentations

 - Conclusion: One sentence summarizing what you have learned from your research and why it is significant.

-If your abstract is accepted, you will need to submit additional materials for the virtual poster presentation, as outlined below.
-You will be required to submit the following materials by October 11, 2021:
+If your abstract was accepted into either category, you will need to submit additional materials for the virtual poster hall, as outlined below.
+You will be required to submit the following materials by October 7, 2022:

 - A 1-3 minute video/animated research summary or audio recording for visual poster gallery